Support

 How do I do a factory reset?

 Hold the UP button while pressing RESET.
+On a cased sign the buttons hide behind the small holes on the side edge; press them with a straightened paperclip or thin screwdriver (on sold boxes the factory-reset hole is labeled Init, and the video in step 2 of the update guide shows the holes).
 This clears the saved WiFi and settings and reboots into first-time setup.
 You’ll reconnect WiFi and re-pick your parks afterward.

 Slow or unresponsive web interface